opendatacube/datacube-core/docs/ops/prepare_scripts.rst

      $ python index_from_s3_bucket.py landsat-pds -p c1/139/045/`

-where `landsat-pds` is the amazon public bucket name, `c1` refers to collection 1 and the numbers after represents the WRS path and row.
+where `landsat-pds` is the AWS public bucket name, `c1` refers to collection 1 and the numbers after represents the WRS path and row.

 Index any path and row by changing the prefix in the above command